CHEMeDATA/CHEMeDATA.github.io/README.md

 <img style="border:1px solid black;" src="images/nmr2chem.png" width="500" alt="CHEMeDATA is an extension of NMReDATA" />

-# The CHEMeDATA Initiative involves ...
+# The CHEMeDATA Initiative involves:

 - **Making recommendations** to all stakeholders of the chain of data (from chemistry to database providers).